Albert and David Maysles: In popular culture

 A 2006 musical based on Grey Gardens premiered at Playwrights Horizons and transferred to Broadway later that same year.

 A dramatized version of the Maysles brothers making the Beales documentary appeared in the 2009 HBO film Grey Gardens; actor Arye Gross portrayed Albert and Justin Louis portrayed David.

 In 2015 the IFC mockumentary series Documentary Now! paid homage to Grey Gardens with the episode "Sandy Passage" which follows two women named "Big Vivvy" and "Little Vivvy" and takes "An in depth look at the daily lives of two aging socialites and their crumbling estate."
 The 2016 episode "Globesman", about globe salesmen in the 1960s, is inspired by Salesman.

+Episode 3 of the 2024 TV series Feud: Capote vs. The Swans recounts the filming of Truman Capote's 1966 Black and White Ball by the Maysles brothers, which was released as the short film With Love from Truman.
+Pawel Szajda played Albert and Yuval David played David.